thevalencyproject/valency-core/README.md

 <br>

 **Key Generation** <br>
+The keysize is dependant on the strength chosen in the constructor.
+The private key consists of both the f and g polynomials - making it double the size of the public key.
 1. Get a random seed - this could be from concatenating a login, or through the use of some random() function: <br>
 ```int seed = random("LOGIN" + "PASSWORD");```
 2. Generate a private key using the random seed: ```std::string private = ntru.generatePrivateKey(seed);```